humdrum-tools/humdrum-documentation/guide/ch24/index.md

 (9) Exposed Octaves
 -------------------

-#### RULE: \"When approaching an octave by similar motion, ensure that at least one of the parts moves by step.\"
+#### RULE: "When approaching an octave by similar motion, ensure that at least one of the parts moves by step."

 Violations of the exposed octaves rules must meet three conditions.
 First, the two voices must be separated by an octave (or two octaves, or